-LSI (Latent Semantic Indexing) keywords are keywords that are commonly found together within a single topic and are semantically related to each other.
+LSI (Latent Semantic Indexing) keywords are words that are commonly found together within a single topic and are semantically related to each other.

-Let's say your article topic is "horticulture".
-Typically you would find multiple related keywords like "agriculture", "crops", "botany" and "plants".
-As your write naturally about a certain topic that you have done enough research for, a certain number of common keyword phrases will be found for that specific topic.
-These phrases are called LSI keywords - these phrases are semantically linked to each other based on the topic (or the seed keyword) and search engines expect to find them in every article on that topic.
+Here is an LSI Keyword example - Let's say your article topic is "horticulture".
+Typically, you would find multiple related keywords like "agriculture", "crops", "botany" and "plants".
+As you write naturally about a certain topic that you have done enough research for, a certain number of common keyword phrases will be naturally found for that specific topic.
+These phrases are called LSI keywords and are semantically linked to each other based on the topic (or the seed keyword) and search engines expect to find them in every article on that topic.

 LSI keywords therefore help search engines figure out the main topic of your article.
 As another example, say your article topic is "cars".
 If your article had the words "clutch, "gas", "price", "mileage", "aftermarket", "used", then the search engines know that your article is about vehicles for transportation.
 However, if your article had words like "Disney", "animated", "characters", "McQueen" or "mater", the search engines would know that the article is about the Disney movie "Cars".
 Hence, having related keywords in your content is critical to sending the right signals about your topic to the search engines.

 LSI SEO is the method of optimizing the on-page content of a webpage for a specific search query by ensuring that other naturally occurring words are found around that specific search query.

 Using LSI keywords in your content helps the search engines understand the exact topic of the webpage and proves to them that the webpage is relevant to the search query.
 It also improves your chances to rank for other high-volume keywords that are semantically related to your search query.

 When content creators write an article, they focus on the main head keyword, and the associated long-tail keywords.
 However, without enough LSI keywords, their content does not read naturally.